 • 92% of consumers watching a commercial video on mobile will share it with others (Wordstream).

-An increased number of businesses are utilising commercial video to connect with their audience, and an increasing number of consumers are ready to engage with branded video content.
+An increased number of businesses are utilising commercial video and corporate video production agencies to connect with their audience, and an increasing number of consumers are ready to engage with branded video content.
 In the digital marketing landscape of 2021, video is king, and here’s why:

 It’s no surprise that during the time we have been advised to stay home in the last 12 months that social media consumption has accelerated at a rapid pace.
 In fact, a whopping 82% of Brits admit to spending more time on social media within the last 12 months (Fashion Network).